 Approximately 60% of people infected with H5N1 have died.
 Variants of H5N1 have arisen that are particularly infectious to mammals and migratory birds.
 This has led to the rapid spread of the virus throughout Asia, the Middle East, and Europe.

-To date, avian flu is not spread from person to person.
+To date, the avian flu is not spread from person to person.
 However, the frequent mutation rate of flu viruses combined with the highly pathogenic nature of H5N1 in birds is cause for alarm.
-Scientists fear a mutated form H5N1 may arise that is contagious in humans and can be spread through sneezing or coughing, leading to the possibility of a worldwide epidemic.
+Scientists fear a mutated form of H5N1 may arise that is contagious in humans and can be spread through sneezing or coughing, leading to the possibility of a worldwide epidemic.